 Anafi: According to Greek mythology, the Argonauts as they were returning home from Colchis were caught in a storm and begged ancient Greek god Apollo to save them.
 Apollo responded to their calls and saw and island pop up in front of them; it became their refuge.
 The locals claim that the island is so named because it has no snakes.

 Naxos: There are two main theories about the island’s name.
-The first is the name in honor of Naxos, the ruler of the first settlers of the island; or the name derives from the ancient Greek word naxai, meaning thysai because of the many sacrifices that took place there in honor of the gods.
+The first is that it was named in honor of Naxos, the ruler of the first settlers of the island; the second, that the name derives from the ancient Greek word naxai, meaning thysai, because of the many sacrifices that took place there in honor of the gods.

-Skiathos: According to rumors, the name of Skiathos has origins from the word shadow and Athos as well as the island is geographically in the shadow of Agion Oros.
+Skiathos: According to rumors, the name of Skiathos has origins in the words ‘shadow’ and ‘Athos’ as the island is geographically in the shadow of Agion Oros.

 Mykonos: The Island’s name is inspired by the hero Mykonos, a descendant of the legendary king of Delos Anius.

-Skyros: The island got its name from the wild rocky territory skiron or skyros which means stone debris.
+Skyros: The island got its name from the wild rocky terrain; skiron or skyros means stone debris.

-Leros: The biggest area of Leros is flat with low mountains, thus the island got its name from the ancient Greek word leros which means smooth and flat.
+Leros: Most of Leros is flat with low mountains, thus the island got its name from the ancient Greek word ‘leros’ which means smooth and flat.